 As such, the court holds several hearings where it reviews and examines information/evidence to render judgment and when it considers that it has sufficiently examined it, hearings are closed and the court schedules the date when it will announce its judgment.
 The first instance proceedings usually last for around eight months to a couple of years depending on the complexity of the case, among others.

-As explained in 5.6 Obtaining Information and Evidence, the examination of evidence includes the examination of expert witnesses.
-Under the CPA, parties may apply for expert witnesses who report on facts obtained on the basis of specialised knowledge and experience, and the expert witness examinations is based on the witness examination procedure (Article 340).
+As explained in 5.7 Obtaining Information and Evidence, the examination of evidence includes the examination of expert witnesses.
+Under the CPA, parties may apply for expert witnesses who report on facts obtained on the basis of specialised knowledge and experience, and the expert witness examination is based on the witness examination procedure (Article 340).

-An expert witness, in principle, should make oral testimony and thus, cannot testify by documents, unless permitted by the court.
-In other words, the expert witness, in principle, cannot testify while looking at any notes or documents prepared in advance, and thus, such written notes/documents cannot replace the witness’ oral testimony (Article 331).
+An expert witness, in principle, should make oral testimony and thus cannot testify by documents, unless permitted by the court.
+In other words, the expert witness, in principle, cannot testify while looking at any notes or documents prepared in advance, and thus such written notes/documents cannot replace the witness’s oral testimony (Article 331).
 If an expert witness has difficulty in appearing before the court because they reside in a remote or barely accessible area or due to other circumstances, the court may examine such witness through video or other transmission system after hearing the parties’ opinions (Article 327-2).

 The expert witness examination differs by each case, but usually lasts no more than an hour.